How to Make Your Current Job Work for You, If You Are Unhappy

 - Spend a year exploring your career options and needs.

-- Make a careful plan with a timeline, and move on.
+- Make a careful plan with a timeline.

 You Don't Likey Your Employer, Coworkers or Customers

 Maybe you like your work but dislike your current employer, coworkers or customers.
 Explore your options to move to a different employer.

 Make sure that the unhappiness isn't inside of you, however, and that it really is due to the actions of others.
 (Perhaps your employer is unethical in his treatment of the customer.
 Maybe your coworkers are all miserable and constantly complaining about their work.)

 Look carefully for a pattern in your own actions.
 As an example, do you repeatedly start out at a new job and location but then quickly becoming disillusioned?
 If you identify a pattern, the unhappiness may all be internally generated.
 If the unhappiness is inside of you, only you can make you feel better and make your job - work.